daniel-buza/polling-transformation/README.md

 ## State 2 - Introducing redirects
 In order to avoid leveraging the client with the points above, the service can utilise HTTP redirect responses.
-To do so, the service shall change both the methods as follows:
+To do so, the service shall change both the methods as follows (see the concrete changes in [RedirectLongPollingController](src/main/java/com/example/RedirectLongPollingController.java)):
 ```
 @GetMapping
 public RedirectView getTheAnswer() {